 The RESET pin provides a hardware method of resetting the device to reading array data.
-When the RESET pin is driven low for at least a period of tRP, the device immediately terminates any operation in progress, tristates all output pins, and ignores all read/write commands for the duration of the RESET pulse.
+When the RESET pin is driven low for at least a period of tRP, the device immediately terminates any operation in progress, tristates all output pins, and ignores all read/write commands for the duration of the RESET pluse.
 The device also resets the internal state machine to reading array data.
-The operation that was interrupted should be reinitiated once the device is ready to accept another command sequence, to ensure data integrity.
+The operation that was interrupted should be reinitated once the device is ready to accept another command sequence, to ensure data integrity the Flash memory.